eilrix/github-directory-downloader/README.md

 {
     /** JWT token for authorization in private repositories */ token?: string;

-    /** Download mode.
-     * 'async' - make as many async requests as possible.
-Fast downloading for small repos
-     * but your IP can get blocked for too many requests;
-     * 'sync' - by default.
-Dowload files ony by one */ mode?: 'sync' | 'async';
+    /** Max number of async requests at the same time.
+10 by default.
+     * download-directory.github.io has no limit, but it can lead to IP blocking */ requests?: number;
 }
 ```